 - Emotional abuse such as shouting, cursing, threatening, frightening or in some way, withholding comfort and care when requested or needed by the resident

-- Sexual abuse which may include overt physical abuse including, at its worst, sexual assault or sexual humiliation.
+- Sexual abuse may include overt physical abuse including, at its worst, sexual assault or sexual humiliation.

 Speak To an Experienced Nursing Home Neglect Attorney in Columbia, SC